rachelramido/amaysim-automation-exercise-javascript-cypress/README.md

 ### Tests
 1. All tests are in the folder `cypress/e2e`.
 The test files have the name suffix `.spec.cy.js`.
-1. There's currently one test `mobile_autorenewal.spec.cy.js`.
+1. There's currently only one test `cypress/e2e/mobile_usage_history.spec.cy.js`.
 This test does the below:
    1. Visit the amaysim home page, login as an existing customer and view the dashboad page.
 The username and password are read from the `cypress/fixtures/tesData.json` file.
-   1. From the dashboard page, go to the mobile settings page.
+   1. From the dashboard page, click on the mobile service tile go to the mobile plan details page.
-   1. On the Mobile Settings page, verify that `AutoRenewal` for this mobile service is turned off.
+   1. On the Mobile Plan details page, click on the Usage History to see the usage history page, and perform a search in that page.
 1. The tests use the Page Object Model.
 The page classes are in `cypress/e2e/pageObjects`.
-1. This Cypress framework works best in `Chrome`.
-You will likely run into
+1. This Cypress framework works best in the headed `Chrome` browser.
+You will likely run into a `blocked loading mixed active content` error if you run it on Firefox.

 ### Cypress Configuration
 1. These are in the file `cypress.config.js`.
 Among other things, it contains the base URL.